 I've used these techniques successfully for a number of clients and have been very pleased with the quickness of the results.
 If you have any additional methods for knocking negative URL's off the first page of a search engine please feel free to share them!

 If you liked this post, you might also enjoy A Brief Guide To Online Reputation Management

-Monster Mind Marketing She graduated from the University of Central Florida with a bachelor's degree in English Literature and is passionate about writing, philosophy and the Internet.
+Karen Neicy works at a boutique digital marketing agency in Wynwood, Miami called Pacific54.
+She graduated from the University of Central Florida with a bachelor's degree in English Literature and is passionate about writing, philosophy and the Internet.
 She is easily bribed with puppies, old records and ice cream.